If you've been thinking about selling your business, the idea of sharing information about your business with prospective buyers might worry you.

-Enter the non-disclosure agreement (NDA), a tool used to help filter for quality buyers and protect your information.
+Enter the non-disclosure agreement, otherwise known as the "NDA".
+The NDA is a a tool used to help filter for quality buyers and protect your information.

-This article will explain what a non-disclosure agreement is, why it’s important, and how it can prevent knowledge of the sale from falling into the wrong hands.
-You will be able to use this information to protect your confidentiality and sell your business successfully.
+We will start out by explaining what a non-disclosure agreement is, why it’s important, and how it can help prevent knowledge of the sale from falling into the wrong hands.
+Hopefully, you'll gain be able to take away a couple ideas that can help you protect your confidentiality and sell your business successfully.

 Let’s jump in.

 Disclaimer: Although effort has been made in providing accurate information, MidStreet does not warrant that accuracy and is not liable for any errors or omissions.
 MidStreet, nor its employees, are licensed tax professionals or attorneys.
 Readers are strongly encouraged to confirm tax and legal issues with accountants and attorneys in your respective state or province.